BiscuitDevelopment/SkyblockAddons/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Crash Report**
-If your game crashed, please paste the beginning of your crash report here.
-Copy from the beginning until the line shown below.
+If your game crashed, please paste your crash report here.
-> A detailed walkthrough of the error, its code path and all known details is as follows:

 **System Information**
  - OS: [e.g. Windows 10]
- - Mod Loader: [e.g. Forge, Liteloader]
+ - Minecraft Version: [e.g. 1.8.9]
- - Minecraft Version/Mod Loader Version: [e.g. 1.8.9 - 11.15.1.2318]
+ - Forge Version: [e.g. 11.15.1.2318]
- - SkyblockAddons Version: [e.g. 1.4.2]
+ - SkyblockAddons Version: [e.g. 1.5.2]

 **Other Installed Mods**
 If you have any other mods installed, please list them here along with their version number.